Topology and dynamics of higher-order multiplex networks: Multiplex Hodge Laplacians and multiplex Dirac operator

 \section{Multiplex Hodge Laplacians and multiplex Dirac operator}

-Having defined the metric matrices among multiplex cochains, one can now define the Hodge dual of the coboundary operator that will be instrumental in defining the multiplex Hodge Laplacians and Dirac operators.
-In matrix form, the multiplex Hodge dual coboundary operator $\delta_{n-1}^{\star}$ is expressed (see Appendix for details) by the matrix $\mathcal{B}_{n}^{\star}$ which depends on the multiplex coboundary matrix $\mathcal{B}_{n}$ and by the metric matrices $\mathcal{G}_{n}$ and $\mathcal{G}_{n-1}$ with \bea \mathcal{B}_{n}^{\star}=\mathcal{G}_{n-1}\mathcal{B}_{n}^{\top}\mathcal{G}_{n}^{-1}. \eea
+Having defined the metric matrices among multiplex cochains, one can now define the adjoint of the coboundary operator that will be instrumental in defining the multiplex Hodge Laplacians and Dirac operators.
+In matrix form, the multiplex adjoint coboundary operator $\delta_{n-1}^{\star}$ is expressed (see Appendix for details) by the matrix $\mathcal{B}_{n}^{\star}$ which depends on the multiplex coboundary matrix $\mathcal{B}_{n}$ and by the metric matrices $\mathcal{G}_{n}$ and $\mathcal{G}_{n-1}$ as \bea \mathcal{B}_{n}^{\star}=\mathcal{G}_{n-1}\mathcal{B}_{n}^{\top}\mathcal{G}_{n}^{-1}. \eea